vizeelive/vizee/README.md

 # Vizee.live

-An video monetization platform for artists and creators.
+An video monetization and social networking platform for artists and creators.

 ## Setup